scylladb/scylladb/docs/architecture/sstable/sstable3/sstables-3-data-file-format.rst

 Cassandra only maintains up to one tombstone for a row.
 In case if it is shadowable, Cassandra sets the corresponding HAS_SHADOWABLE_DELETION_CASSANDRA flag.

 It turns out that this approach is imperfect and there are known issues with the current shadowable deletions support in Cassandra (see https://issues.apache.org/jira/browse/CASSANDRA-13826 for details).
-To address those, Scylla maintains a separate shadowable tombstone in addition to the regular one.
-That means a row can have up to two tombstones in Scylla-written SSTables.
-If the second tombstone is present, the Scylla-specific extended flag HAS_SHADOWABLE_DELETION_SCYLLA is set.
+To address those, ScyllaDB maintains a separate shadowable tombstone in addition to the regular one.
+That means a row can have up to two tombstones in ScyllaDB-written SSTables.
+If the second tombstone is present, the ScyllaDB-specific extended flag HAS_SHADOWABLE_DELETION_SCYLLA is set.

 Note that Cassandra does not know this flag and would consider those files invalid.
-This is deemed to be safe to do because shadowable tombstones can only appear in Materialized Views tables and those are not supposed to be ever exported and imported between Scylla and Cassandra.
+This is deemed to be safe to do because shadowable tombstones can only appear in Materialized Views tables and those are not supposed to be ever exported and imported between ScyllaDB and Cassandra.

 Missing Columns Encoding
 ------------------------